Microsoft SmartScreen: Addressed criticisms

 In October 2017, criticisms regarding URL submission methods were addressed with the creation of the Report unsafe site URL submission page.
 Prior to 2017, Microsoft required a user to visit a potentially dangerous website to use the in-browser reporting tool, potentially exposing users to dangerous web content.
 In 2017, Microsoft reversed that policy by adding the URL submission page, allowing a user to submit an arbitrary URL without having to visit the website.

 SmartScreen Filter in Microsoft Outlook was previously bypassable due to a data gap in Internet Explorer.
 Some phishing attacks use a phishing email linking to a front-end URL unknown to Microsoft; clicking this URL in the inbox opens the URL in Internet Explorer; the loaded website then, using client-side or server-side redirections, redirects the user to the malicious site.
 In the original implementation of SmartScreen, the "Report this website" option in Internet Explorer only reported the currently-open page (the final URL in the redirect chain); the original referrer URL in the phishing attack was not reported to Microsoft and remained accessible.
 This was mitigated beginning with some versions of Microsoft Edge Legacy by sending the full redirection chain to Microsoft for further analysis.

+Deprecation in Internet Explorer and IE Mode

+Starting with updates released in November 2025 for Windows 11 version 24H2 and later (including Windows Server 2025), Microsoft deprecated SmartScreen in Internet Explorer and Internet Explorer mode on Windows 11.
+SmartScreen remains active in Microsoft Edge, the Windows shell, and other supported environments, and continues to function in Internet Explorer and IE Mode on older Windows versions.

+Files downloaded through IE or IE Mode on Windows 11 still receive Mark of the Web tagging; when opened, they are evaluated by SmartScreen in the Windows shell.
+Microsoft stated that SmartScreen in IE Mode was redundant for its intended use on enterprise-configured trusted intranet sites, and that retaining legacy SmartScreen components in IE would have caused instability after related infrastructure was removed.